 This is what some call ‘real power’ within an organization.
-It is essentially the center of power, and it can take many different forms.
+It is essentially the centre of power, and it can take many different forms.
 It could be one person, a handful of executives, an entire group, or a department that has influence over the entire company.

 When thinking about it, the key here is knowing which people have the greatest say, how an organization runs, and how their opinions dictate strategic direction.

-Download Our Guide to Corporate Culture
+Our Guide To Defining Corporate Culture